How many are your works, O Lord! In wisdom you made them all; the earth is full of your creatures. (Psalm 104:24)

 30 / 365 Photo Challenge

-Photography challenges are a fun, personal challenge, a commitment to pick up your camera, phone, tablet, or Go-Pro, and capture a photo every day for a month or a year.
+This 30/365 photo challenge is a fun, personal challenge that only requires a commitment to pick up your camera or phone to capture a photo every day for a month—or a year!

 Connecting with God through Creativity